oracle-livelabs/multicloud/weblogic-toolkit-ui/introduction/introduction.md

 * Creation of Virtual Machine From Marketplace image
 * Set up an Oracle Kubernetes Engine Instance on the Oracle Cloud Infrastructure
-* Modifying a WKT UI Project and Creation of Model file
+* Modifying a WKT UI Project and creating of Model file
 * Creation of Auxiliary Image and Pushing it in Oracle Container Image Registry
 * Deploy WebLogic Operator to Oracle Kubernetes Cluster (OKE)
 * Deploy WebLogic Domain to Oracle Kubernetes Cluster (OKE)